marioroy/mce-sandbox/README.md

 ### Acknowledgements

 This sandbox includes Inline::C and Parse::RecDescent.
 Both work reasonably well across many environments in which MCE runs on.
 The popcount function (in bits.h) is based on popcnt in Math::Prime::Util.

 While making this project, I learned of a trick in POE to export variables without having to require Exporter.

+Thank you, Xuedong Luo for the wonderful sieve algorithm.
+This repository provides parallel implementations, based on Algorithm3.

 ### References